amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Prosewash
 ^^^^^^^^^
-nExt steps: more intense processing with riskier rules False positive checking with crowd sourcing
+Next steps: more intense processing with riskier rules False positive checking with crowd sourcing
 Feedsback to improve proselint